The Best Walking Shoes For Women 2023

 Overview:

-If you’re looking for a great all-purpose, athletic style walking shoe, then these are great for you.
-They feature a special “trampoline heel” which will really put some spring into your step.
 These springs are built into the flexible rubber sole and also provide a good deal of shock absorption.
-Their Shock sole provides excellent grip on hard surfaces and is pretty good when it comes to weight distribution as well.
+Their Shock sole provides excellent grip on hard surfaces and is pretty good at distributing weight.

-Aside from the technology, these shoes are also built to last.
-The toes and heels are reinforced to prevent scuffing, and the upper is made from a durable mesh that doesn’t easily tear.
-One of the greatest features on these shoes is how much airflow they get.
-Aside from the mesh, the insoles are also lined with little tunnels that allow a constant flow of air to reach the bottom of your feet keeping them cool and comfortable.
+One of the greatest features of these shoes is how much airflow they get.
+Aside from the mesh, the insoles are lined with little tunnels that allow a constant flow of air to reach the bottom of your feet, keeping them cool and comfortable.

 Dansko Women’s Paisley Walking Shoe